Pantry Perfect

 Multiple Pantries for a Large Kitchen

 Food storage is located along one wall adjacent to the main walkway from the house to the family room, patio, and pool.
-This location allows snack and beverage seekers to fetch items from the refrigerator or pantries without crossing the main part of the kitchen, which already has enough traffic.
-It is unavoidably in the pathway to the garage and basement.
-To allow easy passage through the kitchen without interfering with meal preparation, we enlarged the distance between facing cabinets to 62" to allow a clear walk path.
-Normally we recommend not more than 52".
+This location allows beverage and snack seekers to fetch items from the refrigerator or pantries without crossing into the work areas of the kitchen, which already has enough unavoidable traffic to an from the back door.

 The refrigerator is flanked by two base cabinets that form the "landing zones" for both pantries and the refrigerator.
 Landing zones provide a convenient place to set bags of groceries while they are unloaded.
 Each landing zone has its own light, and overhead recessed lighting illuminates the entire area.

-But, for ease of use, it is usually better to place cold storage (refrigerator) fairly close to dry storage (pantry) so that multiple trips are not required to gather the ingredients for a meal.
+But for ease of use, it is usually better to place cold storage (refrigerator) fairly close to dry storage (pantry) so that multiple trips are not required to gather the ingredients for a meal.

 Snack and Beverage Centers